-Here is a list of churches who are members of Churches Together in Stroud along with some of their details including information about how to contact them.
+Here is a list of churches that are members of Churches Together in Stroud along with some of their details including information about how to contact them.
 All our churches welcome visitors, so give them a try!

 Use the arrows to navigate through the list of churches.